GapMondragon/ScrapyLearn/README.md

 Now that we have tested how to get the data that we need:
-Create a spider file in primalBrew/primalBrew/spiders/ for this one we will call it primalBrew_spider.py edit it accordingly.
+Create a spider file in primalBrew/primalBrew/spiders/ For this one we will call it primalBrew_spider.py
+Edit it accordingly.

 To run the spider and save the data to a file, use the following command, replacing primalB with the desired name for the spider and primal1.json with the desired name for the output file
 ```